 However, well intentioned asset owners should avoid focusing too much on simply hitting quantitative targets for risk of disserving the complex climate web of considerations that no purportedly suite of metrics can claim to neatly capture.
-Instead, they should use these science-based targets to guide a more holistic assessment of their portfolio’s climate transition possibilities and pathway with the intent of contributing to a meaningful real economy wide decarbonization.
+Instead, they should use these science-based targets to guide a more holistic assessment of their portfolio’s climate transition possibilities and pathway with the intent of contributing to a meaningful real economy wide decarbonisation.

-When we talk about net-zero and its implementation from a portfolio perspective, our intent is to stay focused on achieving real economic decarbonization and alignment to the Paris Agreement.
+When we talk about net-zero and its implementation from a portfolio perspective, our intent is to stay focused on achieving real economic decarbonisation and alignment to the Paris Agreement.
 Our net-zero commitment sits at the total portfolio level and is not limited to any specific asset classes.
 We look at how all the different sectors and asset classes collectively equate to net zero through quantitative and qualitative considerations that are also expected to further evolve.

-Beyond portfolio decarbonization
+Beyond portfolio decarbonisation

 While investors can achieve portfolio decarbonisation by divesting or screening high emitting assets, this alone may not meaningfully contribute to real economic decarbonisation.
 Further, it is achievable to optimise portfolios for reduced carbon exposure - 20% to 45% less carbon intensive than benchmark - whilst preserving risk return characteristics as a cheer win for being on track for targets.

 These are largely emissions based re-weightings that penalise companies with high emissions profiles and can effectively contribute towards portfolio decarbonisation.
 However, solving for real economic decarbonisation and an orderly transition through managed diversified portfolios, requires a carefully designed approach that is capable of looking beyond simply reducing emissions quantitatively to hit net-zero targets.